johnwcowan/r7rs-work/Guardians.md

 for preservation.
 When a guardian is created, the group of registered objects is empty.
-An object is registered with a guardian by passing the object as an argument to the guardian, as well as a <i>representative object</i> to be returned when an object is retrieved from the guardian.
+An object is registered with a guardian by passing the object as an argument to the guardian, as well as a <i>representative object</i> to be returned when the object is retrieved from the guardian.

-The group of registered objects associated with a guardian is logically subdivided into two disjoint subgroups: a subgroup referred to as "accessible" objects, and one referred to "inaccessible" objects.
+The group of registered objects associated with a guardian is logically subdivided into two disjoint subgroups: a subgroup referred to as "accessible" objects group, and one referred to "inaccessible" objects group.
 Inaccessible objects are objects that have been proven to be inaccessible (except through the guardian mechanism itself or through a weak reference), and accessible objects are objects that have not been proven so.
 Objects may be registered in more than onen guardian, and a guardian